 Student Affiliates of School Psychology, a student organization of APA Division 16, has been active at UNC in the past.
-More information regarding SASP can be found at http://saspweb.info/.
+More information regarding SASP can be found at https://apadivision16.org/about-apa-division-16//.
 In addition, students can join the Graduate Student Association.
-Please see the GSA website at http://soe.unc.edu/gsa/ for more detailed information.
+Please see the GSA website for more detailed information.